Fuyukai/Reborn-Rebalance/README.rst

    ``trainertypes.dat``, it's going to be overwritten in a minute.
 Don't get the compatibility patch with All-Gen either, as once again, it's going to be overwritten in a minute.

+   Alternatively, you can rebuild the ``trainer_types.toml`` file yourself so that it references Vanilla music.

 3. Add any other mods you might want on top, provided that they are compatible with All-Gen Patch.
 4. Download a pre-built release, and extract it over your patched Pokémon Reborn.